lpod/lpod-python/doc/level1-text-marks-and-indices.rst

 An index mark, just like a text bookmark, is either a mark associated to a position in a text, or a pair of location marks that defines a delimited range of text.
-It's represented in the lpOD API by an ``odf_index_mark`` object.

-An index mark is created in place using the ``set_index_mark()`` context based method, with the same parameters and rules as a bookmark is created through ``set_bookmark()``, with the following differences:
+An index mark is created in place using the ``set_index_mark()`` context-based method, according to the same basic logic ``set_bookmark()``, with some important differences:

-- a text mark don't have a name, so the first argument of ``set_index_mark()`` can't be a name; ``set_index_mark()`` uses named parameters only;

-- when ``set_index_mark()`` is used in order to create a range index mark, the general behaviour is the same as ``set_bookmark()`` for a range bookmark;
-  however, due to the lack of index mark name, an additional identifier is required in order to link the start point and the end point, knowing that each one is created through a separate instruction; this identifier may be provided through an ``id`` named parameter; note that this ``id`` is a technical key only, and that its value should not be used for a later retrieval, knowing that it could be silently changed by another application;

-- a ``text`` parameter is required with ``set_index_mark()`` if the entry to be created is a position index mark (without enclosed text) and not a range index mark; this parameter contains the substitution text, to be displayed in the target index; on the other hand, the ``text`` parameter is not required for a range index mark, because the text of the index entry is automatically the text running from the start point to the end point;
+- because an index mark is not a named object, the first argument of ``set_index_mark()`` is not really a name, like a bookmark name; this argument (which remains mandatory) is either a technical identifier, or a significant text, according to the kind of index mark;

+- for a position index mark (which, by definition, has no text content), the first argument is a text string that is displayed in the associated index (when this index is generated);

+- for a range index mark (which, by definition, has a text content), the first argument is only a meaningless but unique key that is internally used in order to associate the two ODF elements that represent the start point and the end point of the range; this key should not be displayed by a typical interactive text processor, and is not reliable as a persistent identifier knowing that an ODF-compliant application could silently change it as soon as the document is edited;

 - an additional ``type`` option whose possible values are ``lexical``, ``toc``, and ``user`` specifies the functional type; the default is ``lexical``;